undoLogic/setupCase-boilerplate/README.md

 Software
 - Dark / Light icon on task bar

+Synergy
+- Use one computers mouse / keyboard on another computer

 [back to top](#overview-steps)
 ### Step 4 Checkout your new sourceFiles to your local computer